dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection

+The solution to solving short answer grading still remains to be found.
+This project replicated the results and the finding of the latest research and identified paths (see Improvements below) to move towards a usable solution to augment or replace human graders.

+The steps taken in the project were:

+1. Take the identified data sets and transform the answers into bag of words embedding vectors.
+2. Build a custom LSTM model with additional layers based on the latest approaches from the literature.
+3. Replicate the baseline results through the adjustment to the model and hypertuning:
+    * Embedding: size, calculated or pretrained.
+Pretrained was not helpful given the percent vocabulary misses in the Glove dataset.
+    * Flattening/Shaping: inclure or exclude this layer.
+The results suggested that flattening is helpful for large datasets.
+    * LSTM Layers: At least two layers is required for complex datasets.
+    * The adam optimizer was used through these tests.
+Some others were tried but no obvious improvements were found.
+With the scope of work already undertaken this avenue was not explored.
+    * Objective: Literature suggested that linear optimizate outperformed binary.
+This was proven to be the case for this type of model.
+It apperas to help converge on an answer better than softmax.
+One possible explaination is that linear resulted in a wider range of results including negative to positive greather than 1.
+    Normalizing this after predictions may have been more efficient way for the back-propogation to handle weights than normalizing during the learning.
+4. Hypertune the models in SageMaker.
+    * This validated the data done with local models with a completely different codebase and processing approach.
+    * Hypertuning was not able to achieve better results.
+Since a really good solution was not found, this is not surprising.
+5. Compare the LSTM model to XGBoost.
+    * Find out if deep learning models outperform a powerful machine learning algorithm.
+    * Deep learning model attempt to expose and understand the nature and solution to a learning problem rather than brute force.
+    * This problem was not solved with deep learning so brute force did worke well in some cases.
+With the more complex and larger data set it failed to converge on a good result, specifically in SageMaker with Hypertuning.
+     Some good results were obtained localy and with simple testing with SageMaker estimators.
+    This was not explored but suggests maybe the problem is better handled by deep learning.
+    * The benefit of the deep learning apporach is that it leaves us with many avenues to better understand and improve on the soltuion in the future.

+Finally, the solution to this problem remain elusive but it is a very interesting problem and is very similar in some way to understanding human speach.
+If an AI assistant could response to any question with a useful answer it would understand the complex way we express ideas.
+This is basically the problem with short answer grading.
+Human answer with all kinds of mistakes and variations that human grader are even challenged to handle.

 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_
 - _Were there any interesting aspects of the project?_